JuanitoSebastian/HKI-Bike-Buddy/Documentation/Architecture.md

 * services: Handles fetching data from the Routing API, management of user location and user defaults.
 * views: Contains the views of the UI
 * viewmodels: Contains the viewmodels for views

+## User interface
+**The UI of the application consists of the following views:**
+* Welcome screen featuring a prompt asking the user to enable location services.
+* Main view featuring a list of bike rental stations and a tab bar.
+User can change between nearby stations and favourite stations from the tab bar.
+* A detailed view of a bike rental station featuring a map showing the location of the user relative to the location of the bike rental station.
+* A settings view where the maximum distance for bike rental stations to be considered nearby can be changed.

-The user interface is built almost entirely using SwiftUI.
-UiKit was used on one view where MapKit was needed.
+The UI is built almost entirely using SwiftUI.
+UiKit was used on one view where MapKit was needed (MapView).
+Navigation between the views of the application is done using the SwiftUI components NavigationView and TabView which are contained in *ContentView.swift*.